juniorsundarCasual/TGT/vault/volume-6.chapter-412.md

 "ENOUGH!"
 A sixth voice boomed, carrying with it an air of finality and immense will.
 "Our guest has awoken.
 Remove the blinders."

 Kano braced for a burst of blinding light.
 But was surprised to find out that the room he was in was dimly lit.
-He let his blurry vision grew clearer and the first thing that caught her gaze weren't the group of hair small people seated in some type of tribunal, but the intricate interior designs.
-Everything seemed to be made of some kind of volcanic rock, but elaborate designs and dynamic scenes were etched, sculpted or cut into the walls decorating the entire room like some sort of grand, historic building.
+He let his blurry vision grew clearer and the first thing that caught her gaze weren't the group of hair small people up front but the intricate interior designs.
+The room, dimly lit by flickering torches, cast long shadows over its interior.
+The walls, hewn from dark volcanic rock, were alive with intricate carvings depicting battles and myths of old, each etching telling a story of valor and ancient lore.
 He just couldn't keep his eyes off of them.
+At the room's heart stood a semi-circular dais, its surface rough and worn, holding the tribunal - each member seated behind a stone desk, their chairs resembling ancient thrones, carved with runes and symbols of power.
 But his attention was immediately called up by a sharp snap of fingers - the bulky, brown-haired short man at the centre of the five person tribunal at the highest seat in the room.

+The atmosphere was charged with a mix of suspicion and curiosity, an invisible tension that hung in the air like a thick fog, each member of the tribunal eyeing Kano with a blend of intrigue and caution.
 One thing Kano noticed was that all five individuals up front sported extremely long hair.
 The males, Kano assumed based on their overflowing facial hair, knotted their grand beards and mustaches elaborately.
 They sported so much facial hair that Kano could only see a stout nose and a pair of eyes on their entire face.
 The sole female in the crew was completely different.
 She had voluminous hair, similar to her male counterparts but to a greater extent, but he face was far smoother and child-like compared to the almost aged-looking males - in fact she looked closer to a young teen than an adult.
 Though Kano could feel that the woman was a lot older than she looked.

 "Do you understand the words coming out of my mouth?"
 The large (relatively speaking) male at the centre of the tribunal spoke.